fluttercommunity/get_it/README.md

 ## Synchronizing asynchronous initializations of Singletons

 Often your registered services need to do asynchronous initialization work before they can be used from the rest of the app.
-As this is such a common task, and its closely related to registration/initialization GetIt supports you here too.
+As this is such a common task, and it's closely related to registration/initialization GetIt supports you here too.

 `GetIt` has the function `allReady` which returns `Future<void>` that can be used e.g. with a Flutter FutureBuilder to await that all asynchronous initialization is finished.